 Batata Vada Recipe (Aloo Vada)

 Batata Vada is a popular Snack from the Maharashtrian cuisine.
-The Marathi word ‘Batata’ translates to ‘Potatoes’ and ‘Vada’ are ‘Fritters’.
+The Marathi & Portuguese word ‘Batata’ translates to ‘Potatoes’ and ‘Vada’ are Indian ‘Fritters’.
 Also known as Aloo Vada, these are spiced potato balls, dipped in gram flour batter and deep fried.
-These are crisp, flavorsome and super addictive.
-Batata Vada are also a popular street snack and is eaten as is with Coriander chutney & Chai.
-Sometimes these are stuffed in a pav (Indian bread) to make Vada Pav, another street food delicacy from Mumbai.
+These crisp, flavorsome and super addictive popular street snack is eaten as is with Coriander chutney & Chai.
+Sometimes they are stuffed in a pav (Indian bread) to make Vada Pav, another street food delicacy from Mumbai.

 About Batata Vada